 Duration: February 2019 – January 2022

-Participating institutions: Institute of Biology, Freie Universität Berlin; Department of Biology, Lund University; IUSF, Universität Osnabrück; Département des Sciences Biologiques, Université du Québec à Montréal; Stockholm Resilience Centre
+Participating institutions: Leibniz Institute of Freshwater Ecology and Inland Fisheries (IGB) Berlin; Department of Biology, Lund University; IUSF, Universität Osnabrück; Département des Sciences Biologiques, Université du Québec à Montréal; Stockholm Resilience Centre

 LimnoScenES is an interdisciplinary, international research project that investigates the short and long-term pressures due to climate change and intensifying land and water use on north temperate lakes.
 It asks about the pressures‘ effects on the lakes‘ biodiversity and ecosystem service (ES) provision – like drinking water, food production or recreational use – and investigates lakes‘ vulnerability as well as their resilience towards such pressures.